Berg0162/Simcline-V2/android/readme.md

   4. Open the file to install the app.
 - To modify the app, import the `.aia` file into [MIT App Inventor](https://appinventor.mit.edu/).

-## Test Simcline and smartphone together
+## Test Simcline and Smartphone together
-A dedicated program for testing Simcline and Smartphone <b>secured and authenticated</b> connection is offered: `/Simcline-V2/examples/Test_Simcline_App_Connection` to help you with the task!
+A dedicated program for testing the functioning of Simcline and Smartphone, over a <b>secured and authenticated</b> connection, is available at: `/Simcline-V2/examples/Test_Simcline_App_Connection` to help you with the task!
 Notice that the security pin when the two pair is: `123456`